 All other subjects (maths, accounting, government and politics, geography and music) are made up of AS Levels and A2 Levels.
 AS (Advanced Subsidiary) takes place in Year 12 and is worth half an A Level in terms of UCAS points for university entrance.
 At the end of the two years of study, students will receive the full A Level.

 At Padworth, students normally study up to four AS Levels during the first year with supporting courses, such as IELTs where needed.
 It is possible to study fewer subjects or in very exceptional cases to study 5 subjects.
 During the course of the first year, depending on performance and after careful discussion, it may be appropriate for a student to drop one of their subjects and carry the remainder through to A Level.

-Padworth offers a wide range of subjects including accounting, art and design, biology, business studies, chemistry, economics, English language and literature, geography, government and politics, mathematics (pure maths, mechanics and statistics), further mathematics, physics, psychology, and sociology.
+Padworth offers a wide range of subjects including accounting, art and design, biology, business studies, chemistry, economics, English language and literature, geography, government and politics, mathematics (pure maths, mechanics and statistics), further mathematics, music, physics, psychology, and sociology.
 Please note that further mathematics counts as two A Levels and is only for very capable mathematicians.